• About

 The exceptional and extensive wine offering – which includes an innovative section of red wines served cool (“not because they can be drunk that way, because they should be drunk that way”) – is backed up by a list of craft beers, premium whiskeys and gins, Cognac and Armagnac, and classic cocktails.

 Besides serving great wines, the Ely team help their customers dig a little deeper with a range of fun and educational events headed up by award-winning sommelier, Ian Brosnan.
-These range from informal, region-focussed weekly tastings and month-long wine appreciation courses to wine-maker dinners and the annual Big Tasting at sister establishment, 'ely bar & grill IFSC' which opened in the IFSC in 2006.
+These range from informal, region-focussed weekly tastings and month-long wine appreciation courses to wine-maker dinners.

 Less